 Eating out in Stavanger

-Stavanger is known for its fresh seafood, and there are many seafood restaurants in the city.
-Visitors can find traditional Norwegian seafood dishes such as fish soup, fish cakes and smoked salmon, as well as more modern dishes like sushi and seafood pasta.
+Known for its fresh seafood, Stavanger is filled with excellent seafood restaurants.
+Traditional Norwegian seafood dishes such as fish soup, fish cakes and smoked salmon are easily found, as well as more modern dishes like sushi and seafood pasta.
 In addition to seafood, there are also many restaurants that serve traditional Norwegian meat dishes such as reindeer and moose meat.
-These dishes are often served with traditional side dishes such as potatoes, gravy and lingonberry jam.
+These dishes are often served with traditional side dishes such as potatoes, gravy, and lingonberry jam.
 Alternatively, visitors can try gulost, a brown Norwegian cheese made from cream and whey that is typically served as a dessert with waffles or as a topping for bread.

-There are also international restaurants in Stavanger, serving a wide variety of cuisines including Italian, Chinese, Indian and Thai.
+There are also international restaurants in Stavanger, serving a wide variety of cuisines including Italian, Chinese, Indian, and Thai.
+Wherever home is for you, you're sure to be able to find a taste of it in Stavanger.

 Nightlife in Stavanger

 Stavanger offers a plethora of nighttime activities for expats.
-The city boasts a variety of bars and pubs, clubs and dance venues, music venues, cinemas and outdoor activities that cater to a wide range of interests.
+The city boasts a variety of bars and pubs, clubs and dance venues, music venues, and cinemas that cater to a wide range of interests.

-For those who prefer a more low-key night out, there are cinemas in Stavanger and Sandes showing the latest films.
-Stavanger has a thriving coffee culture, with many cafés and coffee shops offering a wide variety of coffee blends, teas and pastries.
+If you prefer a more low-key night out, there are cinemas in Stavanger and Sandnes showing the latest films.
+Stavanger has a thriving coffee culture, with many cafés and coffee shops offering a wide variety of coffee blends, teas, and pastries.

 Outdoor activities in Stavanger